26 Jun Do I Really Have to Clean Everything…

-Pricing your home involves sitting down with the listing agent (me I hope) and review comparable listings or comps.
-Comps are homes similar in size, condition, quality and area that have recently sold.
-You will take these numbers and add or subtract to arrive at a list price for your home.
+Pricing your home involves sitting down with your listing agent—me, I hope—and reviewing comparable listings.
+Comparables (or comps) are homes of similar size, condition, quality and area that have recently sold.
+You’ll take these numbers and add or subtract them to arrive at a list price for your home.

-It’s tricky business, for sure, because you haven’t actually been in the comparable listings.
-You don't have a feel for what they were really like and you don’t know the circumstances surrounding the sale.
+It’s tricky business, for sure, because you haven’t been inside the comparable listings.
+You don’t have a feel for what they were really like, and you don’t know the circumstances surrounding the sale.
 Were there competing offers?
 Were the sellers under duress?
 Did the buyer knowingly overpay because they were under pressure to buy?

-You have no way of knowing so you need to use reason and good judgment when looking at the comparable homes and arriving at your asking price.
-Put your best foot forward to be successful.
+You have no way of knowing, so reason and good judgment are required when looking at the comps to determine your asking price.

-Remember, buyers coming to look at your home have seen others in the area in your price range.
-They will know immediately if you are well priced based on homes they have already seen.
-Create a strong impression on the buyers and they will reward you with an offer close to your asking price.
-Turn the buyers off and they will move on.
-A price drop, later on, won’t usually bring them back.
+Remember, buyers looking at your home have seen others in the area in your price range.
+They’ll immediately know if you’re well priced based on homes they’ve already seen.
+Create a strong impression on buyers, and be rewarded with an offer close to your asking price.
+Turn the buyers off, and they move on.
+A price drop later on won’t usually bring them back.

 2. Clean the Darn Thing Up